WELCOME TO THE WEALTH COLLABORATIVE

 Since 1994, Dalbar, Inc., one of the nation’s leading experts in financial research, has published a study it calls the “Quantitative Analysis of Investor Behavior (QAIB),” which quantifies how the average mutual fund investor’s portfolio has done over time in comparison to certain generally accepted investment benchmarks.
 It recently published its 20 year study – and the news is grim.
 Since 1994, the S&P 500 has earned 9.22% per year, on average.
 The average all stock mutual fund investor earned substantially less: only 5.02%.
 It’s hard for many of us to grasp the enormity of this, so let me express this a little more simply: if the average mutual fund investor had just stuck his money in an S&P index fund 20 years ago, rather than attempt to invest the money on his own, he would have almost doubled his return.
 What accounts for this differential?
 Why does the average investor underperform his own investments?
 We believe it’s the investor’s behavior, not his investments, that accounts for the differential.
 Dalbar agrees, concluding in its study that “[investment] results are more dependent on investor behavior than on fund performance.”

 Behavioral finance, an academic discipline that is being taught in the business schools of the country’s top universities, combines the study of cognitive psychology and traditional finance to explain why investors act they way they do in the hopes of improving both investor behavior and investment returns.
-To learn more about Behavioral Finance, we recommend a terrific book by our colleague and mentor, Professor Meir Statman, entitled “What Investors Really Want”.
-We also highly recommend Daniel Kahneman’s book entitled “Thinking Fast and Slow”.
+To learn more about Behavioral Finance, we recommend the following terrific books: Thinking Fast and Slow by Daniel Kahneman; Your Money and Your Brain by Jason Zweig; and What Investors Really Want by Professor Meir Statman.

 Neurofinance